fbpx

 Gender Equality Theology (Pacific Region)

 More than 90% of people across the Pacific identify as Christian, and the Church’s teachings have a significant influence on people’s attitudes and behaviours.
-But ~68% of women and girls experience violence in their homes and communities.
+But ~68% of women and girls experience violence in their homes and communities and climate change is disproportionately affecting women and girls.

 Our Church partners are acting as change agents in society to address gender equality through Biblical teaching on gender relations and human dignity.
 What is preached from the pulpit impacts life within the home.
 They are challenging traditional views on gender and addressing institutional inequality.

-We support a network of churches and Pacific theologians to create theological resources (Bible studies, workshop materials etc.); lead dialogues with church leaders in gender theology; run workshops to engage men and women in examining beliefs and behaviour; and invest in education and livelihoods projects that empower women.
+We support a network of churches, Pacific theologians and gender practitioners who are developing and implementing safe church policies and using theological resources to lead dialogues with church and community leaders in gender theology and run workshops to engage men, women and young people in examining beliefs and behaviour.

 You can help!